 How do you gain inspiration?

 Mya: Anywhere, really.
-I guess my writings are more fuelled by deep emotions triggered by particular events; basically when I’m thrown off my emotional equilibrium – but I know Blissy could get inspired just by listening to other songs.
+I guess my writings are more fuelled by deep emotions triggered by particular events; basically when I am thrown off my emotional equilibrium.
+But I know Blissy could get inspired just by listening to other songs.

 Bliss: The feelings my favourite bands give me are amazing.
 I just love music, and making things I love that sound good is inspiring on its own.

 Jikella: My inspiration is largely drawn from what I have witnessed throughout my life.
 I can either write based on my own personal experiences or find inspiration by placing myself into a conceptualised situation and then channeling similar emotions or circumstances in my own existence.
-I try to find inspiration everywhere – I like to watch and analyse human behavioural patterns, including my own because I find it is the main source of inspiration for my writings.
+I try to find inspiration everywhere.
+I like to watch and analyse human behavioural patterns, including my own, because they are the main source of inspiration for my writings.